GenV ALV40 Anti-Lag Valve

 $488.83USD (Excl.
 Sales Tax)

 The all-new addition to the Turbosmart line-up is the fresh air ALV40 (Anti-Lag Valve) for motorsport applications.
-Featuring a 40mm valve diameter and a purpose-designed actuator housing.
+They feature a 40mm valve diameter and a purpose-designed actuator housing.
 Multiple fittings are also supplied for ease of fitment and fabrication.

-The fresh air valve allows for incoming charged fresh air from the turbo to be diverted safely into the exhaust manifold pre-turbine wheel with the throttle at low opening angles to allow for safer spooling of the turbocharger without the potentially damaging throttle based late combustion event style anti-lag that can induce high engine stresses and break connecting rods.
+The new air valve allows for incoming charged fresh air from the turbo to be diverted safely into the exhaust manifold pre-turbine wheel with the throttle at low opening angles to allow for safer spooling of the turbocharger without the potentially damaging throttle-based late combustion event style anti-lag that can induce high engine stresses and break connecting rods.

-The ALV is a sealed twin chamber design, with the top port being the primary control port.
-The spring is designed to open under vacuum conditions to allow the air to bypass into the exhaust manifold, the lower chamber for twin-port control methods, control the valve irrespective of manifold pressure, and shaft seal allows for leakproof operation.
+The ALV is a sealed twin-chamber design, with the top port being the primary control port.
+The spring is designed to open under vacuum conditions to allow the air to bypass into the exhaust manifold, the lower chamber for twin-port control methods, control the valve irrespective of manifold pressure, and the shaft seal allows for leakproof operation.

 It is the responsibility of Turbosmart to warn its customers and employees that some products sold on this website contain chemicals known to the State of California to cause cancer, birth defects or other reproductive harm.